gakhov/pdsa/docs/rank/qdigest.rst

 .. code:: python

-    qd = qd1 + qd2
+    qd1.merge(qd2)

 .. warning::

-   Only q-digets with same compression_factor and range is available to be merged.
+   Only q-digets with same compression_factor and range is possible to merge correctly.